-Students must successfully meet the academic and attendance criteria for a two-year Wilson Tech Certificate of Completion, be High School diploma eligible, and pass the following exam: Nat'l Occupational Competency Testing Exam (NOCTI) - Architectural Drafting.
+Students must successfully meet the academic and attendance criteria for a two-year Wilson Tech Certificate of Completion, be High School diploma eligible, and pass the following exam: Nat'l Occupational Competency Testing Exam (NOCTI) -Architectural Drafting.

+Salaries are subject to market fluctuations.
 For the most current updates on local & national wages go to job search engines on the internet and www.careerzone.ny.gov